RUTIK675LT/SimpleCalculatorJS/README.md

-# SimpleCalculator
+# SimpleCalculatorJS

 https://rutik675lt.github.io/SimpleCalculator/
 ![SimpleCalculator Screenshot](Images/app.png)

-SimpleCalculator is a minimalist and visually appealing web-based calculator built using HTML and CSS.
+SimpleCalculatorJD is a minimalist and visually appealing web-based calculator built using HTML CSS and JS.
 It's designed to perform basic arithmetic operations and provides a user-friendly interface for quick calculations.

 ## Features